Adelic line bundles on quasi-projective varieties: Metrics of the Deligne pairing: statements

 See \cite[\S9.1, Def.
 3]{BLR} for example.
 For integrations, we define

 in reasonable settings to be used later.
 For example, if $X$ is a finite scheme over $\CC$ (so $n=0$), then for any function $\alpha:X_\red\to \RR$, we take the convention

 Most notions in \S\ref{sec complex}-\ref{sec Green} can be generalized to the current setting.
-By a \emph{continuous function} over $X$, we mean a continuous function over $X_\red$.
-By a \emph{smooth function} over $X$, mean a continuous function $g:X_\red\to \RR$, such that for any closed point $x\in X$, there is an open subscheme $U_x$ of $X$ containing $x$ together with a closed immersion $U_x\to M$ to a complex manifold $M$ such that $g|_{U_x}$ can be extended to a smooth function over $M$.
-Let $L$ be a line bundle over $X$.
-By a \emph{continuous metric} of $L$ over $X$, we mean a continuous metric of $L|_{X_\red}$ over $X_\red$.
-By a \emph{smooth metric} $L$ over $X$, we mean a continuous metric $\|\cdot\|$ of $L|_{X_\red}$ over $X_\red$ such that $\|s\|^2$ is a smooth function for any local section $s$ of $X$, which is not a zero-divisor Zariski locally.
-Define \emph{curvature currents}, \emph{semipositive metrics}, \emph{integrable metrics} similarly.
+By a \emph{continuous function} on $X$, we mean a continuous function on $X_\red$.
+By a \emph{smooth function} on $X$, mean a continuous function $g: X_\red\to \RR$, such that for any closed point $x\in X$, there is an open subscheme $U$ of $X$ containing $x$ together with a closed immersion $U\to M$ to a complex manifold $M$ such that $g|_{U}$ can be extended to a smooth function on $M$.
+Let $L$ be a line bundle on $X$.
+By a \emph{continuous metric} of $L$ on $X$, we mean a continuous metric of $L|_{X_\red}$ on $X_\red$.
+By a \emph{smooth metric} $L$ on $X$, we mean a continuous metric $\|\cdot\|$ of $L|_{X_\red}$ on $X_\red$ such that $\|s\|^2$ is a smooth function for any local section $s$ of $X$, which is not a zero-divisor Zariski locally.
+Define \emph{Chern currents}, \emph{semipositive metrics}, \emph{integrable metrics} similarly.
 In terms of integration, we essentially only care about the pull-back of these terms to $X_1,\cdots, X_n$.